dmptrluke/django-published/README.md

 >   - Some articles are ready to be published, but you want them to only
 >     go live at a later date.

-Here, all you need to do is subclass the `PublishedAbstractModel` abstract class, e.g.:
+To start using this, all you need to do is subclass the `PublishedAbstractModel` abstract class, e.g.: